• Skip to primary navigation

 • Place a small pot on the stove and add all the ingredients for the caramel sauce.

-• Turn the burner onto low heat and whisk the ingredients together.
+• Turn the burner onto medium heat and bring the ingredients to a boil.

 • Place the tray in the oven and bake for 5 minutes, until the caramel sauce is bubbling.